Afaha Ukwa

 Afaha Ukwa is a village in Eket local government area of Akwa Ibom.
 It is surrounded by Ata Idung Afaha Ekid, Atai Ndon-Afaha Ekid, Ebana and Ede Urua.

 Their language is the Ekid Language.

 Afaha Ukwa is one of the host community to Exxon Mobil Airstrip and Technical Training College, an Apex manpower training provider for Mobil producing Nigeria.

-Afaha Ukwa is a relatively peaceful and has a nice serene environment for tourists and visitors as her indigenous are very hospitable; her environments is one of the best place to reside in.

 Prominent family clans include Nnug Akpe Obong embracing Atang, Nsien, Nsetuk, Ebitu and Edward family; also the Asong Odiong family and the Afaha Akpong family are the origins of this peaceful land.